YesselmanLab/rna_motif_library/README.md

 # After processing with SNAP we need to generate motif files
 python cli.py generate_motifs
 # No threading for this one
-# If this errors see error handling below

 # After generating motifs we find tertiary contacts
-python cli.py find_tertiary_contacts --threads 8
+python cli.py find_tertiary_contacts
-# Replace "8" with the number of CPU cores you want to use
+# No threading for this one

 # Finally, make the figures
 python cli.py make_figures
-# This one is pretty quick, no multithreading needed
+# No threading for this one

 ```